Carl W. Stalling: Comments by Chuck Jones

 Chuck Jones and the other Looney Tunes directors sometimes complained about Stalling's proclivity for musical quotation and punning.
 In an interview, Jones complained:

 Musicologist and animation historian Daniel Goldmark has noted that Jones repeated this anecdote about Stalling in a number of interviews.
 Jones also claimed in a 1975 interview that "My Funny Little Bumble Bee" song was too obscure for the audience to notice the musical reference.
 He exaggerated that one had to be 108-years-old to even remember the existence of the song.
 Goldmark believes that the anecdote itself was inaccurate in several ways.
 The "Bumble Bee song" of the anecdote was actually "Be My Little Baby Bumble Bee" (1912), which was not obscure to begin with.
 It was a hit song from the musical A Winsome Widow, produced by Florenz Ziegfeld Jr. It had also been recorded to great acclaim by the popular duo of Ada Jones and Billy Murray.
 And Stalling actually used this song only once during his entire tenure at Warner Bros.
 Cartoons.
 The song served as the title music of The Bee-Deviled Bruin (1949), an animated short directed by Chuck Jones.
 Goldmark has also noted that Jones' claim about the repeated use of "Fingal's Cave" in cave scenes was inaccurate.
 Stalling did use the melody composed by Felix Mendelssohn in several animated shorts, but never in combination with an actual cave scene.

-Stalling died in the Los Angeles area on November 29, 1972, nineteen days after his 81st birthday.